 During the first year after your divorce, every holiday and event will require some flexibility as you navigate sharing parenting time and creating new traditions.
-Thanksgiving is bound to have some challenges for both you and your kids; however, there are some things you can do to help everyone get through, and maybe even enjoy, the holiday:
+The Thanksgiving holiday is bound to have some challenges for both you and your kids; however, there are some things you can do to help everyone get through – and maybe even enjoy – Thanksgiving after divorce.

 Your kids may feel sad or angry about the divorce, and the holidays may increase those feelings.
 Instead of trying to spin things positively (“You get two Thanksgiving feasts!”), acknowledge their feelings even if it’s difficult (“You are really sad that we aren’t all together this year” or “You are angry that you won’t see your mom on Thanksgiving”).
 This will help your kids feel understood – which is the first step for beginning the process of healing and moving forward.

 2. Model Gratitude

 Thanksgiving is a holiday about being grateful.
 It might sound impossible to feel grateful for a divorce or the stress of navigating a holiday when you feel sad, angry, hurt, or lonely.
 I’m not asking you to pretend to be grateful for those things or to fake your feelings.
 Rather, I’m encouraging you to identify the things in your life that you are grateful to have.
 It could be close relationships with your kids, your health, or supportive friends and family.
 Highlighting real gratitude for your children will model positive coping and will remind you that nothing is black and white – there are still good things in your life.

 Continuing traditions that are meaningful to you and your kids will provide a sense of continuity during this time of change.
 When kids see that their favorite Thanksgiving ritual of sharing what they are thankful for continues even though Mom isn’t there on that night, it is reassuring that they will continue to enjoy making memories.